Michael (novel): Plot

-Political commentary

-The book emphasises the Völkisch ideals held by Goebbels early in his political career.

-Religious commentary
+Analysis

 In the novel Goebbels gives praise to Christianity, and describes Jesus as one of the finest men to have ever lived but claimed also that he was not a Jew.
 He also demonstrates his early socialist sympathies when he stated that Germans had to be "something like Christ Socialists" The book also explores the nature of God and the contemporary man: "modern man...is intrinsically a seeker of God, perhaps a Christ-man."

 Goebbels retained a small amount of Christianity, but an eccentric form, which diminished even more after the failed church reform program in 1934–35.

-Historical analysis

 One of Joseph Goebbels' biographers, Joachim Fest (who was also Hitler's biographer), suggests that Michael sheds light on Goebbels' state of mind and self-image: "The very name of the hero, Michael, to whom he gave many autobiographical features, suggests the way his self-identification was pointing: a figure of light, radiant, tall, unconquerable," and above all "'To be a soldier!
 To stand sentinel!
 One ought always to be a soldier,' wrote Michael-Goebbels."